 Mental Health Recovery is as a process of change through which individuals improve their health and wellness, live self-directed lives, and strive to reach their full potential.
 In a broad sense, to be in recovery refers to finding ways of resolving issues that arise in the course of having a mental illness and creating a more positive, meaningful, and satisfying way of life.
 Recovery is possible!
-Click here to learn more and to share your recovery story with others.
+Learn more and share your recovery story with others.

 Four Major Dimensions that Support a Life in Recovery: